veepee-oss/Vp.FSharp.Sql/README.md

 // [...]

-/// Return the sets of rows as an AsyncSeq accordingly to the command definition. let queryAsyncSeq connection read (commandDefinition: SqliteCommandDefinition) =
+/// Execute the command and return the sets of rows as an AsyncSeq accordingly to the command definition. let queryAsyncSeq connection read (commandDefinition: SqliteCommandDefinition) =
     SqlCommand.queryAsyncSeq
         connection (Constants.Deps) (SqliteConfiguration.Snapshot) read commandDefinition

-/// Return the sets of rows as a list accordingly to the command definition. let queryList connection read (commandDefinition: SqliteCommandDefinition) =
+/// Execute the command and return the sets of rows as a list accordingly to the command definition. let queryList connection read (commandDefinition: SqliteCommandDefinition) =
     SqlCommand.queryList
         connection (Constants.Deps) (SqliteConfiguration.Snapshot) read commandDefinition

-/// Return the first set of rows as a list accordingly to the command definition. let querySetList connection read (commandDefinition: SqliteCommandDefinition) =
+/// Execute the command and return the first set of rows as a list accordingly to the command definition. let querySetList connection read (commandDefinition: SqliteCommandDefinition) =
     SqlCommand.querySetList
         connection (Constants.Deps) (SqliteConfiguration.Snapshot) read commandDefinition

-/// Return the 2 first sets of rows as a tuple of 2 lists accordingly to the command definition. let querySetList2 connection read1 read2 (commandDefinition: SqliteCommandDefinition) =
+/// Execute the command and return the 2 first sets of rows as a tuple of 2 lists accordingly to the command definition. let querySetList2 connection read1 read2 (commandDefinition: SqliteCommandDefinition) =
     SqlCommand.querySetList2
         connection (Constants.Deps) (SqliteConfiguration.Snapshot) read1 read2 commandDefinition

-/// Return the 3 first sets of rows as a tuple of 3 lists accordingly to the command definition. let querySetList3 connection read1 read2 read3 (commandDefinition: SqliteCommandDefinition) =
+/// Execute the command and return the 3 first sets of rows as a tuple of 3 lists accordingly to the command definition. let querySetList3 connection read1 read2 read3 (commandDefinition: SqliteCommandDefinition) =
     SqlCommand.querySetList3
         connection (Constants.Deps) (SqliteConfiguration.Snapshot) read1 read2 read3 commandDefinition